Shenyang-Huang/Shenyang-Huang.github.io/_pages/cv.md

 Education
 <!-- ====== -->
+* Ph.D. in Psychology and Neuroscience, Duke University, 2025
 * M.A.  in Psychology and Neuroscience, Duke University, 2023
 * B.S.  in Neuroscience and Mathematics, Duke University, 2020

 ---